datacite/blog/source/posts/Open-hours-updates.md

 We’ve heard loud and clear that a venue for consortium leads to connect is needed, so open hours for consortium leads will begin 14 April, with 2 identical sessions at 4pm and 10pm GMT.
 Meetings will continue every other month, alternating with the general open hours meetings.

-We will send invitations to those listed as contacts in Consortium accounts in Fabrica, so, consortium leads, please update your contacts! https://support.datacite.org/docs/consortium-dashboard#settings
+We will send invitations to those listed as contacts in Consortium accounts in Fabrica, so, consortium leads, please update your contacts! in your [settings page](https://support.datacite.org/docs/consortium-dashboard#settings)